maboa/MDN/gameaudio.md

 By far the most difficult platforms to provide support for are mobile.
 Unfortunately these are also the platforms that people often use to play games.
 There's a couple of differences between desktop and mobile browsers that may have caused broswer vendors to make choices that then make mobile difficult for games audio developers to work with.

-> Note - Pages on Home Screens : An important thing to note is that adding a web app to your mobile home screen may change its capabilities.

 ### Autoplay